Kim Rhodenbaugh: Life after competition swimming

 Rhodenbaugh continued to stay active in swimming for nearly 30 years as a coach and an instructor.

 She is a motivational speaker, author of Master of the Mask, and founder of the non-profit organization Freedom Today, focusing on bringing hope and encouragement to sexual assault victims.

-Rhodenbaugh married Nolan Lewallen in 2016, and together they have seven children and six grandchildren.
+In 2016, Rhodenbaugh married Nolan Lewallen, a retiring American Airlines pilot, and together they have seven children and six grandchildren.